wagner2010/gsoc/templates/ideas-page.md

 6. Please read the [contributor section](http://www.scikit-yb.org/en/latest/contributing.html).

 ## Project Ideas
 So what are the projects that we have in mind for summer 2019?
 Yellowbrick's current release version is at Version 0.9.
-We have a road map and are highly motivated to get us to 1.0.
-The following projects help us move towards that 1.0 mark addressing key areas such as gridsearch, pipeline support, expanded tree based model support, improved PCA visualizer and marketing/promotion of Yellowbrick.
-Are goals are to support you this summer while helping Yellowbrick advance forward.
+We have a road map and are highly motivated to get us to Version 1.0.
+The following projects help us move towards that Version 1.0 mark by addressing key areas such as gridsearch, pipeline support, expanded tree based model support, improved PCA visualizer and marketing/promotion of Yellowbrick.
+Our goals are to support you this summer while helping Yellowbrick advance forward.
 To help you navigate these projects, we have broken them down by topic area:

 - [Gridsearch-expansion](#Gridsearch-expansion)